Bodge-IT/docker-musicip/README.md

 To get this this to work and allow for LMS to import from your MusicIP database (usually 'default.m3lib') during scanning, I had to change a couple of things.

+1. Change the mmm.ini to reflect the correct location of the database (I store this in the root of music folder on NAS)
+2.

-See the wiki for updated details.
+See the Wiki for updated details.

 ## TODO